 Who can resist Italian desserts?
 Certainly not us that’s for sure!
 You get a choice of five which include amaretti and cantuccini biscuits with a double shot of amaretto.
 Lemon cake with flaked almonds, vanilla ice cream and a drizzle of honey.
 Affogato with espresso and vanilla ice cream.

 Emilia’s Special Which Was Vanilla Ice Cream Topped With Honey, Crushed Amaretti And Canuccini Biscuits

-We selected Emilia’s Special which was vanilla ice cream topped with honey, crushed amaretti and canuccini biscuits.
-The ice cream was amazing and the sweet kick from the biscuits a joy.
-Homeboy wanted the salted caramel chocolate brownie with vanilla ice cream and sprinkling of chocolate.
+We selected Emilia’s Special, which was vanilla ice cream topped with honey, crushed amaretti and canuccini biscuits.
+The ice cream was amazing, and the sweet kick from the biscuits a joy.
+Homeboy wanted the salted caramel chocolate brownie with vanilla ice cream and a sprinkling of chocolate.
 The brownie was exceptional and one of the best we’ve ever tasted!

 Salted Caramel Chocolate Brownie With Vanilla Ice Cream

 The drinks list is limited, but you have a good selection including Italian wines, Prosecco, Italian craft beers, four cocktails, digestif tipples and artisan Italian soft drinks which were very good.
 Prices are £3-8 for antipasti, large salads £10-12, pasta dishes £10-14 and desserts